AleksandrSl/docs/guide/architecture/practice.md

 ## Connecting

 Logux client keeps only one WebSocket connection even if the user opens an application in multiple browser’s tabs.
-Logux clients in different **elect one leader** to keep the connection.
+Logux clients in different tabs **elect one leader** to keep the connection.
 If the user closes the leader tab, other tabs will re-elect a leader.

 When Logux client opens WebSocket connection, it sends a user ID and user token to the server.